Experience the Definitive Advantage

 The U.S. healthcare industry continues to inch toward value-based care and away from fee-from-service.
-Over the past eight years, the number of U.S. states and territories that implement VBC programs has spiked – rising from three states in 2011 to 48 as of 2018.
+Over the past eight years, the number of U.S. states and territories that have implemented VBC programs has spiked – rising from three states in 2011 to 48 as of 2018.

-1. The biggest barriers to implementing value-based care
+1. The biggest barriers when moving toward a value-based care system

-2. Factors accelerating the adoption of value-based care
+2. Factors accelerating the adoption of value-based programs

 Read on to learn more about the results of Definitive Healthcare's first-annual value-based care trends survey:

-Changing regulations/policies: The shift from fee-for-service healthcare to value-based care has been underway since the passing of MIPPA in 2008, though the incentives from the Centers from Medicare and Medicaid Services (CMS) didn’t become mainstream until the Hospital Value-Based Purchasing Program began in 2012, which is why regulation and policy are a significant barrier (16.2%) to implementing these value-based care programs.
-Ever since, CMS has been introducing and modifying value-based care incentive programs and these changes continue to be one of the biggest catalysts for the shift.
+Changing regulations/policies: The shift from fee-for-service healthcare to value-based care has been underway since the passing of MIPPA in 2008, though the incentives from the Centers from Medicare and Medicaid Services (CMS) didn’t become mainstream until the Hospital Value-Based Purchasing Program began in 2012, which is why regulations and policies are significant barriers (16.2%) to implementing these value-based programs.
+Ever since, CMS has been introducing and modifying value-based incentive programs and these changes continue to be one of the biggest catalysts for the shift.

 Trouble with collecting and reporting patient information (i.e.: gaps in care): If patient data is inaccessible to providers, it is essentially useless in terms of care coordination and preventative medicine.
 But with only 14.8% of the votes, it's clear that there are bigger barriers in place.

-Unpredictability of revenue stream and complexity of financial risk: Respondents said that one of the biggest barriers (17%) to VBC adoption in terms of practice sustainability was the unpredictability of revenue stream and the difficulty understanding the complexity of financial risk involved in these programs.
+Unpredictability of revenue stream and complexity of financial risk: Respondents said that one of the biggest barriers (17%) to adoption of value-based payments, in terms of practice sustainability, was the unpredictability of revenue stream and the difficulty understanding the complexity of financial risk involved in these programs.